GoellNico/DefectHunters-FALL2024-SQA/REPO.md

 Logs and screenshots that show execution of static analysis -> codacy

 ### 6. Final Report
-Report about what activities we have performed and what we have learned.
+=> Report about what activities we have performed and what we have learned.

+In Task 5a, we implemented a pre-commit Git hook, demonstrating how straightforward it is to add hooks that enhance code quality.
+For instance, we used static code analysis to automatically test changes before they are committed, reducing the risk of unknowingly introducing bugs.
+This approach ensures a higher quality standard for the main/master branch.